-Generally speaking, photographic film comprises multiple layers, three of which are responsible independently for red, green, and blue hues.
-However, those layers vary in their sensitivity to the light: blue is the least sensitive, and red is the most.
+Photographic film is made of multiple layers, three of which are typically responsible for sensing the red, green, and blue hues of the visible spectrum.
+Those layers vary in their sensitivity to the light: blue is the least sensitive, and red is the most.

-On film, those layers are typically arranged with the blue facing towards the lens — thus receiving most of the light.
-The green layer is next, receiving less light.
-The red layer is all the way at the back, receiving the least amount of light.
+On film, those layers are arranged with the blue-sensitive one facing towards the lens — thus receiving most of the light.
+The green-sensitive layer is next, receiving less light.
+The red-sensitive layer is all the way at the back, receiving the least amount of light.

 Manufacturers pay particular care to balance the layers’ sensitivities to create an accurate colour representation of reality.
 This is done by cranking up the red’s sensitivity to match the blue layer’s output.
-The result is a naturally-looking picture.
+The result is, ideally, a naturally-looking picture.

 Flipping those layers by having red facing towards the lens instead of the blue turns the colour balance on its head.
 Because the red layer is most sensitive to light, it becomes the most noticeable colour in the picture.
-Blue, being the least sensitive and furthest from the lens, becomes rare, mostly just seen in the light leaks.
+Blue hues, which’ layer is being the least sensitive and furthest from the lens, become rare, almost entirely limited to light leaks and strong over-exposures.